-- Hot Chocolate : In a small saucepan, melt the cacao over a very low heat, stirring continuously.
+- In a small saucepan, melt the cacao with a little of the milk over a very low heat, stirring continuously.

-- Add the milk a little at a time over the heat, stirring into the cacao.
-As the milk heats, the mixture will blend, but don’t worry if it seems a little grainy at this stage.
+- As the milk heats, the mixture will blend, but don’t worry if it seems a little grainy at this stage.

 - Add the sugar to taste and stir to dissolve.

-- If the mixture is still grainy, use a whisk or blender to fully combine, before pouring into your favourite mug.
+- If the mixture is still grainy, use a simple whisk, coffee frother or blender to fully combine, before pouring into your favourite mug.

-- Add a tot of Baileys and stir before topping with marshmallow snowmen.
+- Add a tot of Baileys and stir, before topping with (optional) Marshmallow Snowmen.

 - Snuggle up and enjoy!